pivotal/blog/content/post/welcome.md

 We do all of this with kindness, professionalism and empathy, and we want to share it all with you.

-## Join us in transforming the way the world writes software.
+## Join us in transforming how the world builds software.